Syrenate/Syrenate/README.md

-# Lyric Jennings
+# Hiya, I'm Lyric

+Mathematics student at University of Edinburgh.
+Programming is more of a hobby, but I'm looking to make it more than that.

-Featuring some projects I was happy with.
+Featuring some projects I was happy with here.
 My attention focus mainly on applicable mathematics, back-end software development and coding challenges (like Advent of Code).

 <!--
 **Syrenate/Syrenate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.